 Asset characteristics such as Orientation (Portrait, Landscape, Square) and Style (Color, Monochrome, Grayscale)

-The actual appearance and handling is dependent on the device type you are using:
+The actual appearance and handling depends on the device type that you are using:

-A mobile device is detected when the width is less than 1024px; i.e. also on a small desktop window.
+A mobile device is detected when the width is less than 1024px; that is, also on a small desktop window.

 Mobile device such as iPad

 The assets browser completely covers the page being edited.

 To add an asset to your page touch-and-hold the required asset, then move it towards the right - the assets browser closes to show the page again, where you can add the asset to the required component.